cloudoperators/heureka/docs/ApeiroRA Reporting/apeirora-report-2025-q2.md

 #### Specific contributions to Security
 > _Describe the contributions to security this quarter, e.g. new security features, improved security practices, etc._

-Heureka (Automated Security Posture Management) - Cloud vulnerability and asset discovery
+Heureka (Automated Security Posture Management) - Kubernetes vulnerability and Asset Discovery

 #### Specific contributions to AI / ML
 > _Describe the contributions to AI / ML this quarter, e.g. new models, improved AI practices, etc._